Cheesy, gooey, hearty eggplant parmesan is the ultimate Italian comfort food. And one you do not have to go without on a gluten-free diet!

 - 1 teaspoon gluten-free Italian herb blend (to sprinkle on top)

-- Add 1 tablespoon Italian seasonings, tomatoes and tomato paste.
-Stir to blend and simmer for about 45 minutes until sauce in thick.
+Add 1 tablespoon Italian seasonings, tomatoes and tomato paste.
+Stir to blend and simmer for about 45 minutes until sauce is thick.
 Stir frequently to prevent burning.
 (Optional -- Use store-bought pasta sauce).

 Note: If you are baking the recipe after preparing it ahead of time, remove it from the refrigerator about 20 minutes before putting it in the oven, and bake an additional 5 to 10 minutes or until golden brown and bubbly on top.